-Mr. John currently serves as a Lead Director of the Corporation, Chair of the Board of Discovery Metals Corp., Chairman and Director of Prime Mining Corp. and as a Director of Osisko Gold Royalties Ltd. Mr. John is also a former director of Osisko Mining Inc. from August 2015 to June 2018.
-Prior to his retirement in December 2015, Mr. John was the President and Chief Executive Officer of Dundee Resources Limited, a private resource-focused investment company, and Managing Director and a Portfolio Manager with Goodman & Company, Investment Counsel Inc. Mr. John was also the former President and Chief Executive Officer of Corona Gold Corporation and Ryan Gold Corporation up to 2015.
-He has been involved with the resource investment industry since 1992 and has worked as an investment banker, buy-side mining analyst, sell-side mining analyst, and portfolio manager.
-Mr. John graduated from the Camborne School of Mines in 1980.
-He also received a Master of Business Administration from the University of Toronto in 1993.
+Mr. John currently serves as a Lead Director of the Corporation, Chairman and Director of Discovery Silver Corp.
+Chairman and Director of Prime Mining Corp., and Director of Osisko Gold Royalties Ltd. Prior to retirement in December 2014, Mr. John was President and Chief Executive Officer of Dundee Resources Limited, a private resource-focused investment company, and Managing Director and a Portfolio Manager with Goodman Investment Counsel, where he was responsible for managing resource and precious metals focused mutual funds and flow-through limited partnerships.
+Mr. John is the former President and Chief Executive Officer of Corona Gold Corporation and Ryan Gold Corp.
+He is also a former director of several other public companies including Breakwater Resources Ltd., Dundee Precious Metals Inc. and Osisko Mining Inc. He has been involved with the resource investment industry since 1992 and has worked as an investment banker, buy-side mining analyst, sell-side mining analyst and portfolio manager.
+Mr. John graduated from the Camborne School of Mines in 1980 with a B. Sc (Hons) in mining engineering and has extensive operating and consulting industry experience working as a mining engineer for Strathcona Mineral Services Ltd., Nanisivik Mines Ltd. and Eldorado Nuclear Limited.
+He also received a Master of Business Administration from the University of Toronto in 1992.